syncfusion/blazor-docs/src/layouts/dashboard-layout/panels/position-sizing-of-panels.md

----
-title: "Positioning and Panel Sizing"
-component: "Dashboard Layout"
-description: "This section explains about positioning and sizing of panels in Blazor Dashboard Layout component"
----

 # Panels

 Panels are the basic building blocks of the dashboard layout component.
 They act as a container for the data to be visualized or presented.